apraga/reproducible-sarek-germline/paper.md

 # Summary

-Medical genetics have made tremendous advance due to technological breakhtrough in DNA sequencing.
-Genome analysis is now part of daily clinical practice.
-This has led to an increasing importance of bioinformatics pipelines to filter and analyze large amount of genetic data.
-Clinical settings requires accurate, reproducible and fast results.
-Such goals have been met for sequencing in medical laboratories.
-Unfortunately, much remains to be done for open-source and reproducible pipeline, especially for germline mutation analysis.
-Recent advances in computation reproducibility have been made for workflows management and for reference pipeline.
-Here, we propose to push further the FAIR (findable, accessible, interoperable and reusable) principles by improving the reproducibility of the reference pipeline for rare diseases, nf-core's sarek , for dependencies and database management.
+Large-scale, whole-genome analyses are now part of daily routine in clinical genomics thanks to technical breakthroughs in DNA sequencing.
+To process the resulting vast amounts of data, bioinformatics pipelines are paramount for diagnosing rare diseases.
+Clinical settings require accurate, reproducible, and fast results.
+Such goals have already been met for sequencing in medical laboratories.
+However, for bioinformatics workflows, achieving reproducibility across different computing environments remains challenging.
+Recent advances in open-source computational reproducibility offer better workflow management tools, and there are consensus reference pipelines. nf-core/sarek is a reference pipeline for germline analysis.
+We propose to improve the sarek pipeline by providing an environment where all dependencies and reference databases are pre-installed in a reproducible way.
+Our approach leverages the Nix functional package manager for deterministic software environments and DataLad for versioned database management.
+This work advances the FAIR (Findable, Accessible, Interoperable, Reusable) principles in clinical bioinformatics by providing a complete reproducible environment for germline variant analysis pipelines.

 # Statement of need